duckdb/duckdb-web/docs/sql/functions/datepart.md

 | `'timezone_hour'` | Time zone offset hour portion | | 0 |
 | `'timezone_minute'` | Time zone offset minute portion | | 0 |

-The parts above `'epoch'` are also used to specify `INTERVAL` types.
 Note that the time zone parts are all zero unless a time zone plugin such as ICU has been installed to support `TIMESTAMP WITH TIME ZONE`.